sachin-pikle/tips-and-tricks/ocir-image-multiple-tags.md

 We can achieve it with the following set of commands:

-1. Pull an image you wish to add multiple tags to.
+1. Pull an existing image you wish to add multiple tags to.
+In my case, I will use the image `gvm/jibber-ni-gvmce22-jdk17:qug3cic` from my OCIR in the `PHX` region.

     ``` shell
     docker pull phx.ocir.io/my-tenant-namespace/gvm/jibber-ni-gvmce22-jdk17:qug3cic